 The aim of this programme is therefore to teach future leaders the ability to create an overview of the complex processes and structures within and around technology-intensive companies.
 Our aim is also that students who have completed the programme will become innovators who can combine a deep understanding of technology and business with a strong practical know-how on how to manage and lead innovative work.
-The Master's programme is also preparing you for a career within academia as a researcher.
+The Master's programme also prepares you for a career within academia as a researcher.

 A unique feature of this programme is that it is close to both industry and research.
 The students of the programme come from different technological backgrounds and are trained to handle technical, societal and economical dimensions of the innovation process.